 - Secondary/tertiary/written reviewers (10 minutes): Next, other reviewers will provide additional comments and suggestions.

 - Discussion (10 minutes): This open-forum discussion will help to identify potential pitfalls in the research, improve scientific inquiry and refine specific aims and hypotheses.
 During this time, the PI can clarify any questions from the reviewers, and may use slides to present additional information or key pilot data.

-- Summary (5 minutes): The primary reviewer will will summarize the discussion and recommendation.
+- Summary (5 minutes): The primary reviewer will summarize the discussion and recommendation.

 Following the review, the investigator may be advised to revise or reconfigure based on concerns regarding scientific premise and/or logical design, low potential impact, interdependent aims, low feasibility or over-ambitious goals.

 Applicants can then decide to continue to the next stage or delay submission.
 Note that the decision to submit or wait is solely that of the principal investigators, hopefully in consultation with mentors.
 The MoRe process is strictly advisory.